Image Credit: Mr.B-king/Shutterstock.com

 - It is a simple, inexpensive technology for processing a wide variety of feedstocks.

-- It reduces wastes going to landfill and greenhouse gas emissions.
+- It reduces waste going to landfill and greenhouse gas emissions.

 - It reduces the risk of water pollution.